javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 Below you can see a `#rabbit` and `hide()` function that dispatches `"hide"` event on it, to let all interested parties know that the rabbit is going to hide.

-Any handler can listen to that event with `rabbit.addEventListener('hide',...)` and, if needed, cancel the action using `event.preventDefault()`.
+Any handler can listen for that event with `rabbit.addEventListener('hide',...)` and, if needed, cancel the action using `event.preventDefault()`.
 Then the rabbit won't disappear:

 ```html run refresh autorun
 <pre id="rabbit">